cscorley/dissertation/chapters/2_related/1_tr_general.md

 ##### F-measure

-In some situations, we may want to make trade-offs between precision and recall.
-For this, we can use the *F-measure*.
+In some situations, I may want to make trade-offs between precision and recall.
+For this, I can use the *F-measure*.
 The F-measure is a weighted harmonic mean of precision and recall:

 \begin{equation}